ABM4ALL/melodie_spec/.melodie_spec/SYSTEM_PROMPT.md

 **CRITICAL**: You must strictly adhere to the following project structure and implementation guidelines.

 ### Reference
-If you encounter complex implementation details not covered by the templates (e.g., advanced Visualizer customization or specific Network algorithms), you may refer to the [Official Melodie Examples](https://github.com/ABM4ALL/Melodie/tree/master/examples) for patterns.
-However, always prioritize the local `templates/` for the basic structure.
+If you encounter complex implementation details not covered by the templates (e.g., advanced Visualizer customization or specific Network algorithms), you should refer to:
+-   **API Documentation**: [Melodie API Docs](https://abm4all.github.io/Melodie/html/api/index.html) (For class attributes and methods)
+-   **Official Examples**: [Melodie Examples](https://github.com/ABM4ALL/Melodie/tree/master/examples) (For usage patterns)
+-   **Source Code**: [Melodie GitHub Repo](https://github.com/abm4all/melodie) (For deep implementation details if necessary)

+However, always prioritize the local `.melodie_spec/templates/` for the basic structure.

 ### Project Structure